What I'm reading in 2026

 What is this page?

 I like reading, writing, and building things that are kinda crazy and dumb.
-This interactive blog post is an amalgation of all three of those: an interactive article that tracks what i'm reading and will be reading throughout 2026, with the aim of reaching my reading goal of 2 books a week (106 books in total, since technically this year has 53 weeks).
+This interactive blog post is an amalgamation of all three: an interactive article that tracks what I'm reading throughout 2026, with the aim of reaching my reading goal of 2 books a week (106 books in total, since this year has 53 weeks).

-I used to do this with Goodreads, but I feel bad contributing to that app at this point because all of their product development has essentially stalled, and I've not come across a worthy substitute (a lot of apps have tried through).
-So why not build my own system that allows me to do few things, but do them well:
+I used to do this with Goodreads, but their product development has stalled, and I've not come across a worthy substitute (a lot of apps have tried though).
+I built my own system that does a few things well:

-• Add notes to the books so I always come back to see what I though of each book
+- Add notes to the books so I can come back to see what I thought of each book

-• Prsent these things in way that I find interesting, and that allows me to store them in my own corner of the internet
+- Present these things in a way I find interesting, stored in my own corner of the internet

-So I built this page.
-Let me know what you think (you can find how to reach me on the About page)
+Let me know what you think (you can find how to reach me on the About page).

 Reading progress

-Below numbers are automatically updated as I update this blog post.
-I might add other metrics but at this point the most interesting thing for me is how many books I've read so far, am I in schedule, and how many am I projected to read.
+These numbers update as I update this blog post.
+I track how many books I've read, whether I'm on schedule, and how many I'm projected to read.
 I threw in the total page count out of curiosity.

 Pages Read